PrunelleLM/Adata_scientists_project/index.md

 ![without_outliers.png](/without_outliers.png)

+### Are these people different in term of age?

+Accordint to our grph, in terms of percentage, women are more represented when they are young than when they are old, and it is kind of the opposite for men.
+There is however a statistically difference between the mean of the age between men and women, when we only keep the living people.

+The curious thing about the dead people that are quoted is that the repartition men /women is close to the same as today, the men are quoted approximately three to four times more than women!

 ### Conclusion
 We can then conclude that even though many feminist events have occurred in the last five years, we don't see the effect of these events now.
 Indeed, over five years, the women are in a state of withdrawal compared to men.
 They are less present on the public scene, and when they are, the media coverage is smaller.
 But maybe it will happen with a delay?